BrockStech/UFBL/constitution.md

 * Cost: $100

 ## Payout
-* First: $1,000	TBD
+* First: $900	(based on 12 team league)
-* Second: $200 TBD
+* Second: $200 (based on 12 team league)
 * Regular Season Winner: $100
-* Side Pot: $100 + investment interest TBD
+* Side Pot: $100 + investment interest
-  * To win the side pot, you must be the regular season winner & win the UFBL championship in the same season
+  * To win the side pot, you must win the UFBL championship in consecutive seasons
+    * Winning three consecutive championships qualifies
   * Otherwise, Funds + any investment interest rollover to the next year

 ## Scoring ROTO